blog-ftr-img

 KPIs should be specific, measurable, achievable, relevant, and time-bound (SMART).
 They need to align with the company’s overall strategy and goals.
 Regular tracking of KPIs allows startups to make informed decisions and pivot strategies as needed to ensure continued growth and success.

-Ensure your profit and loss statement is realistic and based on historical data to maintain credibility with investors.
+Ensure your profit and loss statement is realistic and based on historical information to maintain credibility with investors, and consider how fractional CFO services can help navigate financial KPIs that matter most to sophisticated backers.

 Nothing damages credibility faster than presenting unrealistic growth trajectories.
-Your model should show ambitious but defensible growth based on historical data, industry benchmarks, and clear scaling mechanisms.
-Consider how much revenue each employee is expected to generate to validate your growth assumptions.
+Your model should show ambitious but defensible growth based on historical information, industry benchmarks, and clear scaling mechanisms.
+Consider how much revenue each employee is expected to generate to validate your growth assumptions, and compare this metric to benchmarks from top tech companies to ensure your projections align with industry standards.

 Sophisticated investors will quickly identify when projections aren’t anchored in reality.
 Build growth from the bottom up, with clear assumptions about conversion rates, sales cycles, and expansion opportunities.